 Oaxaca Day of the Dead Schedule of Nighttime Cemetery Visits, October November

 Xoxocotlan.
-This town a few miles southwest of Oaxaca City has two Cemeteries, Cementerio Viejo, and
+This town a few miles southwest of Oaxaca City has two Cemeteries, Cementerio Viejo, and the new Cementerio Nuevo.

 October 31, the village of Atzompa holds a later cemetery vigil, starting around 11 pm.

 Day of the Dead November 1

 Oaxaca City Cemetery, Panteon General on the east side of the city Offering table demonstrations

 Tlaixtac de Cabrera, six miles south east of Oaxaca City